JK-Tech24/Jaafar-e-Portfolio-/README.md

   </details>
   &nbsp;&nbsp;<details>
     <summary>Correlation Heat Map</summary>
-    Provide details on how you created a correlation heat map, what libraries you used (like Seaborn or ggplot), and your observations regarding the correlations between different variables.
+    To visualize the relationships between numeric variables, I created a correlation heat map using Seaborn and Matplotlib.
+First, I filtered the dataset to include only numeric columns and generated a correlation matrix.
+Then, I plotted the heat map, annotating it with the correlation coefficients.
+This visualization allowed me to easily identify strong correlations, which are valuable for understanding how different variables interact with each other.
   </details>
   &nbsp;&nbsp;<details>
     <summary>Scatter Plot for Different Parameters</summary>